matrix-org/synapse/docs/opentracing.rst

 two problems, namely:

 - If the span context is marked as sampled by the sending homeserver the receiver will sample it.
-Therefore two homeservers with wildly disparaging sampling policies could incur higher sampling counts than intended.
+Therefore two homeservers with wildly different sampling policies could incur higher sampling counts than intended.
-- Span baggage can be arbitrary data.
+- Sending servers can attach arbitrary data to spans, known as 'baggage'.
 For safety this has been disabled in Synapse but that doesn't prevent another server sending you baggage which will be logged to OpenTracing's logs.